 I, too, have considered the red-wing a harbinger of spring, along with the bluebird and robin.
 All three birds are tough enough to survive Berkshire winters, and a few do, sometimes in sizeable flocks.

 Observing individuals at this time of the year will sometimes allow you to differentiate wintering populations from spring arrivals.
 For instance, a large flock of robins and cedar waxwings have been "working" the fruit-bearing shrubs and trees along our street, while a lone robin is in our birch tree singing its well-known song.
 It is a recent arrival claiming its nesting territory and will build a nest either in the nearby maple or even the birch tree itself.
-The same is true for a song sparrow that arrived a few days ago.
-It is claiming an evergreen shrub close to our house.

 Any day now, amphibians will be rousing with one thing on their mind -- breeding.
 In wet places, a cacophony of frog choruses will delight some, deafen others.
 And while the spring peepers get most of the early credit, the much-less-common wood frog gets the medal as the first to sing.
 But first though, this excitement must wait for nighttime air temperature to reach 40 degrees and preferably with a heavy rain.
 With those two factors in place, amphibians, most notably the wood frog, beige with a brown mask across its eyes, and the spotted salamander, a large black creature with bold yellow spots, will leave their below-ground retreats in nearby woodlands and instinctively head, in the case of the wood frog, to the vernal pool it was born in.
 The spotted salamander is less determined, breeding in both vernal and permanent pools, and ponds.
 Vernal pools do not support fish and usually dry up completely by midsummer, often earlier.
 More next week on vernal pool programs and field trips.